nikelborm/fetch_timeout_poc/README.md

 To fix internet (make internet work fine) in vm run `wg-quick down wg0` To break internet (return conditions where bug appears) in vm run `wg-quick up wg0`

+### Host approach

+1. enable wifi and connect to network with internet
+2. connect to wireguard vpn with sending all trafic through this vpn server
+3. disable wifi
+4. run `npm start`

 ## Current behavior